NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ubiquitous Snares.md

 **Prerequisites** Snare Specialist
 * * *
 You can prepare a seemingly impossible number of snares in advance, and you're ready to spring them on unsuspecting foes.
-Double the number of prepared snares from Snare Specialist.
+Double the number of prepared snares from [[Feats/Snare Specialist|Snare Specialist]].

 *Source: Pathfinder Core Rulebook*
 *OGL*